 (Due to the report's large file size, the Word version of the REFCL Kilmore Final Report has been separated into sections.)

 - PBSP REFCL Technologies Kilmore Final Report 151204 Sections 1-10

 - PBSP REFCL Technologies Kilmore Final Report 151204 Sections 11 and beyond

 POWERLINE BUSHFIRE SAFETY PROGRAM - Ignition tests -lo sag conductor

-n typical Neutral Earth Resister
+Earth fault on typical Neutral Earth Resister

 This filmed test of a powerline falling to the ground simulates the fire start potential of networks under non-REFCL protection systems.